 All other countries in the world are able to participate in some Actions under Erasmus+ but only under certain circumstances.
-Detailed criteria for eligibility can be found on pages 21-23 of the 2018 Programme guide.
+Detailed criteria for eligibility can be found on pages 22-24 of the 2019 Programme guide (PDF version).
 For specific information about eligible countries for International Credit Mobility (ICM) activities, please refer to the ICM webpage.

 For more information and useful tips for individuals, please refer to the Advice for participants webpage.